 \subsection{Effectiveness of Pre-training}

-By pre-training on large-scale, multi-scenario, and multi-time granular MTS data, GTM learns richer and more universal representations.
-We compare the performance of two models: the baseline GTM, trained directly on task-specific datasets with random initialization, and the fine-tuned GTM, which benefits from pre-training.
-This comparison highlights the effectiveness of the pre-training approach.
+By pre-training on large-scale TS data across multiple temporal granularities, GTM learns richer, more diverse patterns.
+We first demonstrate the effectiveness of pre-training by evaluating GTM's generalization in zero-shot and few-shot settings.

-Tables \ref{table:forecasting GTM vs. GTM w/o} and \ref{table:Imputation results GTM vs. GTM w/o} summarize the average experimental results of both models across all datasets used for long-term forecasting of varying lengths and for imputation with different data missing ratios.
-The results indicate that, for long-term forecasting tasks, fine-tuned GTM consistently outperforms the baseline GTM in every comparison.
-It achieves a reduction in MSE ranging from 0.5\% to 7.8\% and a reduction in MAE ranging from 0.8\% to 8.0\%.
-Similarly, for imputation tasks, fine-tuned GTM also outperforms the baseline GTM, achieving an MSE reduction of 1.2\% to 11.7\% and an MAE reduction of 0.5\% to 14.2\%.
-More details of the experiments are provided in Appendix \ref{appendix:effect of pretrain}
+Table \ref{table:zero-shot} shows that, compared to 5 SOTA TSFMs: Timer, MOIRAI-S\citep{Woo24}, MOMENT\citep{Goswami24}, TimesFM\citep{Das24}, and Chronos-S1\citep{Ansari24}, GTM ranks first on average MSE across 5 datasets with a forecasting length of 96 in zero-shot.
+In few-shot testing, Figure~\ref{fig:few_shot_ettm1} shows that GTM outperforms TimesFM across 4 forecasting lengths on ETTm1 data, achieving better performance with only 10\% of the data for fine-tuning, improving results with the largest MSE reduction of 7.53\%.

-For anomaly detection, Table \ref{table:Anomaly detection GTM vs. GTM w/o} shows that with pre-training, the fine-tuned GTM model achieves performance improvements across all test datasets, with an average increase of 1.2\% in F1-score compared to the baseline GTM model.
+We also compare the fine-tuned GTM pre-trained on UTSD datasets with the baseline GTM, which is trained directly on task-specific datasets with random initialization.
+This further highlights the benefits of pre-training across various tasks.
+Tables \ref{table:forecasting GTM vs. GTM w/o} and \ref{table:Imputation results GTM vs. GTM w/o} present the average performance of both models across all datasets, covering forecasting tasks with varying prediction lengths and imputation tasks with different missing data ratios.
+The results show that, for forecasting, the fine-tuned GTM consistently outperforms the baseline GTM in every comparison.
+It achieves reductions in MSE of 0.5\%-7.8\% and in MAE of 0.8\%-8.0\%.
+Similarly, for imputation, the fine-tuned GTM also outperforms the baseline GTM, achieving MSE reductions of 1.2\%-11.7\% and MAE reductions of 0.5\%-14.2\%.
+More details are provided in Appendix \ref{appendix:effect of pretrain}.
+For anomaly detection, Table \ref{table:Anomaly detection GTM vs. GTM w/o} shows that with pre-training, the fine-tuned GTM model achieves performance gains across all test datasets, with an average increase of 1.2\% in F1-score compared to the baseline GTM model.